 If there's one word people use to describe the lush harmonies of country music, it's "haunting."
 It's not just the music that is haunting, though.
 Filled with larger-than-life personalities and drenched in the tragedy of untimely deaths and misfortune, country music is itself one of the most haunted art forms in the world.

-Here are the most haunted places in country music found in the forthcoming book, Ghosts of Country Music: Tales of Haunted Honky Tonks & Legendary Spectres.
+Here are the most haunted country music places in the United States that are listed in Ghosts of Country Music: Tales of Haunted Honky Tonks & Legendary Spectres.

 10. Achy Breaky Haunt - Paramount Art Center

 One of Ashland, Kentucky's most famous haunted landmarks may include the ghost of a country music fan.
 According to staff members, country star Billy Ray Cyrus apparently became good friends with the center's resident spook, "Paramount Joe," while filming a video at the Paramount Art Center.
 Cyrus even signed an autograph poster for the ghost.
 Years later, when that poster was removed from the wall of fame, Paramount Joe went on a rampage, ripping down other photos and posters on the wall.
 The staff quickly restored the poster to a position of prominence.